Allano256/restaurant_app/README.md

 ![restaurant_app](booking/static/booking/images/js-valid.png)

 <li>Manual testing was done on the different parts of the software to ensure that it works as it should</li>
-<li>Manual testing was done on the form to ensure that fields that have an asterik must be filledout for the form to be considered valid.</li>
+<li>Manual testing was done on the form to ensure that fields that have an asterik must be filledout for the form to be considered valid.
+Incase the user missesout to fillout one of the fields, an error is shown on the screen that the field is required to be filledout.
+Only after all thye required fields are filledout, the form can be successfully submitted.</li>

 ![restaurant_app](booking/static/booking/images/formTesting.png)